turingschool/front-end-curriculum/lessons/module-1/intro-to-layout-prework.md

 display: none;

 // Element exists on the page and takes up space but cannot be seen
-visability: hidden
+visibility: hidden

-// Similar to visability, but is read by screen readers.
+// Similar to visibility, but is read by screen readers.
 Also useful for animation!
 opacity: 0
 ```
 </section>